nbyl/docker-compose-gradle-plugin/docs/guide.markdown

 ---
 version: ${version}
 layout: guide
-title: docker-compose-gradle-plugin - User Guide - Version ${version}
+title: gradle-compound-plugin - User Guide - Version ${version}
 ---
 ## Introduction

 This is a plugin for the popular [Gradle](https://gradle.org/) build tool.
 It enables you to integrate the orchestration management tool [docker-compose](https://docs.docker.com/compose/) into your build.gradle.
-Unlike other docker plugins, docker-compose-gradle-plugin has some unique features:
+Unlike other docker plugins, gradle-compound-plugin has some unique features:

 * Rich domain language to integration docker-compose into your build
 * Select docker environment using [docker-machine](https://docs.docker.com/machine)